mattdesl/budo/docs/command-line-usage.md

 budo index.js:bundle.js -- -t babelify -p livereactload
 ```

-Make sure to disable the `--live` flag, otherwise it will trigger hard reloads.
+Make sure you don't pass a `--live` flag to budo, otherwise it will trigger hard reloads on file save.